3C4D/dataset_generation/DATASET/explanation_dataset.md

   - friend
   - family
   - colleague
+  - non-friend

-We map numerical values to these situations, 0, 1 and 2.
-We choose a normal distribution, the range will be between 0 and 2.
+We map numerical values to these situations, 0, 1, 2 and 3.
+We choose a normal distribution, the range will be between 0 and 3.
 The mean will be 'friend'.
 The standard deviation will be 1.

 With these parameters, we could have a cell of relation where two persons are